pratham7512/MedEzy-JS-/README.md

 To interact with Medezy, follow these steps:

-1. **Accessing the Chatbot**: [Describe how users can access the chatbot—whether it's through a website, app, or any other platform.]
+1. **Accessing the Chatbot**: simply visit medEzy website and start conversation

 2. **Start Conversation**: Begin a conversation by typing queries or providing relevant information about health concerns.